- VPN definition

 Therefore, if your VPN provider is within 14-Eyes jurisdiction, know that the company will be forced to submit your data to law enforcement agencies when they demand it.

 That is why it is better to subscribe to VPNs based in countries without data retention laws.
 That includes the likes of the British Virgin Islands, Panama, Switzerland, and the Cayman Islands.

 A reputable virtual private network must never keep records of information like IP addresses, browsing history, online activity, metadata, DNS queries, or anything as such.

-Virtual private networks do a marvelous job in protecting your data, but malfunctions can always happen.
+VPNs do a marvelous job in protecting your data, but disconnections can always happen.
 That is why elite providers take every precautionary measure necessary to protect you against any data leakage.
 That includes:

-But VPNs use private servers that don’t store activity or connection logs, so no other party can see what you’re doing when you’re on the internet.
-Furthermore, they provide end-to-end tunnels so that the data isn’t sent back to your ISP, a.k.a no leakage whatsoever.
-They’ll also feature DNS leak tests to show you if your connection is compromised.
+But VPNs use private servers that don’t store activity or connection logs, meaning no other party can see what you’re doing.
+Furthermore, they provide end-to-end tunnels so that the data isn’t sent back to your ISP.
+They also offer DNS leak tests to show you if your connection is compromised.

-But a proper VPN will help you determine if there are any punctures in your connection and fix it by concealing your IP address.
+But a proper VPN will help you determine if there are any punctures in your connection and fix them by concealing your IP address.

 IPv6 stands for Internet Protocol version 6, which is basically a new version of IP addresses.
 The IPv4 version doesn’t provide enough IPs for the number of people on the planet, so the next generation IPv6 is a solution to that problem.

 However, not all VPN providers support the latest version of the Internet Protocol, which means that your data can be leaked and third parties can view it.
 Since most VPNs work the IPv4, elite services will provide helpful guides on how to disable IPv6 connectivity in your operating system.